RJPearson94/terraform-provider-twilio/docs/data-sources/taskrouter_workflows.md

 The following arguments are supported:

 - `workspace_sid` - (Mandatory) The SID of the workspace the workflows are associated with
+- `friendly_name` - (Optional) Search for all workflows which have the friendly name specified

 ## Attributes Reference